Thirunelveli (film): Plot

 Thulasi (Prabhu) is a rich landlord in Tirunelveli who lives with his brother Varadappan (Karan) and mother (Manorama).
-Varadappan has a wife (Sithara), son (Shankthi Kumar), and a daughter Rani (Vindhya).
-Thulasi is well-respected in his hometown, and he never lies at any circumstance.
-A small flashback is shown where Thulasi was in love with Kattazhagi, but she died.
+Varadappan has a wife (Sithara), a son (Sakthi Kumar), and a daughter, Rani (Vindhya).
+Thulasi is well-respected in his hometown, and he never lies under any circumstances.
+In a small flashback, Thulasi was in love with Kattazhagi, but she later died.
 Enmity prevails between Thulasi and Soonaswamy (S. S. Chandran).
-Satha is appointed as Varadappan's car driver, and love blossoms between Satha and Rani.
-Thulasi realises this but does not disclose this to Varadappan, as he would try to separate the couple.
-Soonaswamy joins hands with Velu Nayakkar Ponnambalam, a local thug and tries to separate Thulasi and Varadappan, in which he succeeds.
+Satha is appointed as Varadappan's car driver, and love blossoms between him and Rani.
+Thulasi realises this but does not disclose it to Varadappan, as he would try to separate the couple.
+Soonaswamy joins hands with Velu Nayakkar (Ponnambalam), a local thug, and tries to separate Thulasi and Varadappan, which he succeeds in doing.
 Thulasi leaves home with his mother.
 Now, Varadappan finds out about Rani's love affair and decides to kill her and Satha.
 The couple runs to Thulasi for life.
 Thulasi hides them in his home.
-When Varadappan inquires about the couple to Thulasi, he lies that he is not aware of their whereabouts.
+When Varadappan inquires about the couple to Thulasi, he lies that he is unaware of their whereabouts.
 Varadappan leaves the place, believing that Thulasi will never lie.
-The couple thanks Thulasi for saving their lives but are shocked to see him dead.
+The couple thanks Thulasi for saving their lives, but are shocked to see him dead.
 Varadappan then realises his mistake and apologises.
 The couple is united.